Our Aerospace Software Developer Degree Apprenticeships could be the perfect first step for you into the world of software development.

 To apply for the Aerospace Software Developer Degree Apprenticeship you’ll require:

-Five GCSE's grade A*-C/4-9 (or equivalent) including Maths, English and Double Science AND 240/96 UCAS points or equivalent (excluding UCAS points gained at AS level) to include Maths plus at least one further STEM based subject excluding general studies.
+Five GCSE's grade A*-C/4-9 (or equivalent) including Maths, English and Double Science AND 240/96 UCAS points or equivalent (excluding UCAS points gained at AS level) and at least two STEM based subject excluding general studies.

 Applicants will also be expected to be medically fit for the role, be eligible to work in the UK and be able to successfully achieve security clearance.

 Upon completion of your apprenticeship, typical roles include the design, development and production of both airborne and ground based software including (but not limited to) for test equipment, training systems and simulators, structural health monitoring, spares and logistical support systems, communications command and control systems etc.

 What do our apprentices say?